quantumlib/Stim/doc/usage_command_line.md

         A filter is a set of points.
         Points are separated by colons (':').

+        Filters can also be set to specific detector or observable indices, like D0 or L0.
+        targets like L0

+        Example:
+            --filter-coords 2,3:4,5,6
-        For example, in a detector slice diagram, specifying "--filter-coords 2,3:4,5,6" means that only detectors whose first two coordinates are (2,3), or whose first three coordinate are (4,5,6), should be included in the diagram.
-Note that the filters are always prefix matches, so a detector with coordinates (2,3,4) matches the filter 2,3.
+                In a detector slice diagram this means that only detectors whose first two coordinates are (2,3), or whose first three coordinate are (4,5,6), should be included in the diagram.
+            --filter-coords L0
+                In a detector slice diagram this means that logical observable 0 should be included.
+Logical observables are only included if explicitly filtered in.

     --in